cadeyrn/newtaboverride/README.md

 ```

 This example forces New Tab Override to open `https://www.soeren-hentzschel.at` by default, use different URLs in the
-configured tab environment and tab group, and place the focus on the website instead of the address bar.
+configured tab container and tab group, and place the focus on the website instead of the address bar.

 ### Permissions